 A further emergency cut-out connection is located on the fuse carrier (in the interior in the dash panel area or in the luggage compartment); the respective fuse is marked with a yellow flag.
-The high-voltage system is disconnected and therefore deactivated by pulling the appropriately labelled fuse out of its holder.

-Here, the load-breaking relays in the high-voltage battery then open and disconnect it from the rest of the high-voltage system, which is then de-energised after 20 seconds have passed.
+In this case, the high-voltage system is disconnected and deactivated by pulling the labelled fuse out of its holder.
+The connectors in the high-voltage battery are opened and disconnected from the rest of the high-voltage system, which is then de-energised after 20 seconds have passed.